btarg/requiem-vault/GM/First Session/Library/Second Library Room.md

 ---
 ## Books

-You notice there are exactly *(four/party count)* books laid out on the tables, each seemingly waiting for a specific reader.
+You notice there are exactly *(five)* books laid out on the tables, each seemingly waiting for a specific reader.

 ### [[The Archetypes#The Shaman|The Shaman]]'s book